therajnishraj/NoteBookApp_Angular_SpringBoot/README.md

 # NoteBook

-# 📒 Spring Boot CRUD API with MongoDB and JWT Authentication
+# 📒 Spring Boot CRUD API with MongoDB and JWT Authentication and Responsive Angular UI

 <br /> A Spring Boot project demonstrating CRUD operations using MongoDB as the database and JWT (JSON Web Token) for authentication.